ospoco/SVFS3/README.md

 Following code creates SVFS, opens file in it, writes string and reads it back:

-from SVFS import SVFS #Import SVFS class
+from svfs3 import SVFS #Import SVFS class

 s = SVFS() # Create instance of SVFS class s.CreateSVFS('test.svfs','testvolume',100,100,100) # Create SVFS with 100 inodes and 100 blocks of 100 bytes.